• Skip to primary navigation

 Mom's Sourdough Hot Cake Recipe on a plate with three stacked pancakes.

-Sift dry ingredients (flour, sugar, baking powder, salt, and baking soda) together into a medium bowl.
+Whisk together dry ingredients (flour, sugar, baking powder, salt, and baking soda) in a medium bowl.
+Set aside.

 Pancake Batter ingredients in a crockery mixing bowl.

-Cook pancakes for an additional 1-2 minutes, or until they cooked through.
+Cook pancakes for an additional 1-2 minutes, or until they are golden brown and cooked through.

 Sourdough Pancake on Griddle, Side 2